hofstadter-io/cuetorials.com/content/deep-dives/closedness.md

 ---
 title: "Open and Closedness"
-description: "CUE's conepts of open and closed values"
+description: "CUE's concepts of open and closed values"
 weight: 22
 ---